slang-i18n/slang/README.md

 **Why setLocale doesn't work?**

-In most cases you forgot the `setState` call.
+In most cases, you forgot the `setState` call.

 A more elegant solution is to use `TranslationProvider(child: MyApp())` and then get your translation variable with `final t = Translations.of(context)`.
 It will automatically trigger a rebuild on `setLocale` for all affected widgets.